paulmcmillon/time-maps/README.md

 <H3>Support Plan</H3>

 <p>
   The application is Currently supported via email request.
 Maintenance and application issues are being neglected.
-Softeknology, Inc proposes to assume the ongoing responsibility of supporting email requests as    well as any other client/customer concerns either by email or directly by phone.
+Softeknology, Inc. proposes to assume the ongoing responsibility of supporting email requests as    well as any other client/customer concerns either by email or directly by phone.
 Softeknology, Inc. will also assume responsibility for addressing any current application issues.
 </p>

 <p>